Kozea/Pynuts/docs/Tutorial.rst

         app.secret_key = 'Azerty'
         app.run(debug=True, host='127.0.0.1', port=5000)

-In the main, we initialize the SQLite and then run the server.
+In the main, we initialize the SQLite database and then run the server.
 Since the application is a Flask one, you have to set a `secret_key` if you want the server to run properly.

 Step 6: The Templates